• Skip to primary navigation

 PIN HERE to add to your recipe box.

 You've got a simple maple mustard dressing, with just a few ingredients topping a 3 ingredient salad.
 It's bursting with flavor, yet just has a handful of ingredients in it.
-You could also make this simple sauteed kale salad or warm harvest bowl.

 hands removing kale leaves from the stalks

-Next prepare kale by removing kale ribs with your hand by holding the kale stalk at the bottom with both hands, then push one hand up toward the top of the leaf, pushing the leaves off the stalk.
+2. Prepare kale by removing kale ribs with your hand by holding the kale stalk at the bottom with both hands, then push one hand up toward the top of the leaf, pushing the leaves off the stalk.

 hands massaging kale